 Chocolate Cherry Smoothie

-- Pit the cherries and slice the banana.
+- Pit 200 g Cherries and slice 2 Banana.
 Put into a blender.

 - If you bananas are really ripe, then you might find that you don't need to add any extra sweetener.
 It depends on your taste.

 - Use frozen bananas to make it extra creamy.

 - Add some extra protein this smoothie with either some Greek yoghurt or nut butter.

 - Give the smoothie a green boost by blending in some avocado, kale or spinach.

 - To make the smoothie thicker, use frozen fruit or adding some oats.

 - Add some ground flax seeds or chia seeds for extra nutrition.